Zeppelin03/Game-Engines-2019/README.md

 **Development Process**
-I researched many different versions of mesh generration and terrain generation and using what I had learned from this and what we had coverd in lectures I created my own version adding in a colour changer to mesh material.
+I researched many different versions of mesh generration / terrain generation and using what I had learned from these vidoe along with what we had coverd in lectures I created my own version adding in a colour changer to mesh material.